OpenDSA/OpenDSA/RST/en/PIFLA/RegEx.rst

 |

-.. inlineav:: RegEXandRegLangStarFF ff
+.. inlineav:: RegEx2NFAstarFS ff
-   :links: AV/PIExample/RegularLanguages/RegEXandRegLangStarFF.css
+   :links: AV/PIFLA/Regular/RegEx2NFAstarFS.css
-   :scripts:AV/PIExample/RegularLanguages/RegEXandRegLangStarFF.js DataStructures/FLA/FA.js DataStructures/PIFrames.js
+   :scripts: DataStructures/FLA/FA.js DataStructures/PIFrames.js AV/PIFLA/Regular/RegEx2NFAstarFS.js
    :output: show

 **Summary:** We can convert any RE to an NFA.
 So, all REs are associated with a regular language.